 Teacher secrets for writing a great personal statement

-So, how do you write this vital document?
+So, how do you write your personal statement?

-Here are some tips gleaned from more than 25 years of experience as a Sixth Form Tutor.
-They are in no particular order and some will be more obvious than others, but they are based on thousands of tried and tested applications, so feel free to use them.
+Here are some tips gained from more than 25 years of experience as a sixth form tutor, based on loads of tried and tested applications.

 Spelling, grammar and punctuation matter

 Admissions tutors read loads of personal statements and you want to stand out – but not in a bad way.
 Try to avoid clichés like 'my love for science began when...' and 'I have been interested in history ever since I was a child'.

 You can get creative, but make sure it's relevant.
 It's a good idea to keep your writing clear and simple, and give yourself plenty of editing time to remove any errors from your statement.